gruntwork-io/terraform-google-gke/examples/gke-regional-public-cluster/README.md

 GCP docs about [balancing across zones](https://cloud.google.com/kubernetes-engine/docs/concepts/cluster-autoscaler#balancing_across_zones).

-Nodes in a public cluster are accessible from the public internet; try using a private cluster such as in `gke-regional-private-cluster` to limit access to your nodes.
+Nodes in a public cluster are accessible from the public internet; try using a private cluster such as in [`gke-regional-private-cluster`](../gke-regional-private-cluster) to limit access to/from your nodes.
+Private clusters are recommended for running most apps and services.

 ## Limitations